-The technical term is shared karma, often called "collective karma."
-The classic explanation for so-called shared karma is that everybody experiencing this ripening of karma had participated in a certain action or a certain event beforehand that brought about their experiencing of this result.
+The technical term is shared karma, often called “collective karma.”
+The classic explanation for so-called shared karma is that everybody experiencing this ripening of karma had participated in a certain action or a certain event beforehand that brought about their experiencing together this result.
 Now, how that actually works is of course a bit complex.
 I don’t think that it’s helpful to think of it as one sort of collective karma that everybody plugs into.
 It doesn’t exist by itself somewhere.
 Also, of course, everyone who experiences the results of collective karma also has their own individual karma that affects their experience.

-We will get into the discussion of the karmic aftermath and the whole process by which a result arises from the aftermath.
+We will get into the discussion of karmic aftermath and the whole process by which a result arises from the aftermath in our further sessions.
 But, think about it.
 Let’s say you have a battle in a war.
 Now, everybody in that battle is actually doing something different and individual, aren’t they?
-We could label on top of that a whole event, namely, the battle is an imputation phenomenon on the basis of all of that.
+The whole event, namely, the battle is an imputation phenomenon on the basis of all of that.
 But, actually, what is the battle?
 How do we establish that there was such a thing as the “battle” that everyone participated in?
 We can only say that the battle is what the word and concept “battle” refers to when mentally labeled on all of these participants and what they did.
 There’s no solidly existing “the battle” somewhere and then everybody is experiencing the consequences for participating in that thing, “the battle.”
-It’s not that the concept of battle creates the battle.
+It’s not that the concept of a battle creates the battle.
 The battle isn’t the concept.
 There’s the category of battle, which could be applied to many different events.
-There’s a word, a sound which a group of people have agreed to assign to that category and designate all the items that fit in it.
-That’s the word battle.
+There’s a word, an inherently meaningless sound that a group of people have agreed to assign to that category and designate all the items that fit in it.
+That’s the word “battle.”
 What is the battle?
 The battle is what this category and the word refers to on the basis of what everybody did.

 How do we affirm or establish that there was a battle?
-It is because there is this conceptual framework of battles.
+It is only in terms of this conceptual framework of battles.
 But, the conceptual framework doesn’t create the battle and it’s not the same as the battle.
 In this battle, everybody did something different, didn’t they?
 In terms of the result as well, everybody’s experience of the crash, to get back to the example in your question, is quite individual.
 Somebody is injured in this way, somebody in that way, and somebody survives, for example.
 Experiencing the crash doesn’t just occur isolated from the whole emotional component of that experience.
 That is also a part of each person’s experience.
-Still, we can label onto what everybody experiences, the category of plane crash and the words plane crash.
+Still, we can label onto what everybody experiences the category of “plane crash” and the words “plane crash.”

-It’s a category and that’s a very important concept to understand.
+It is very important to understand what a category is.
 Categories are static phenomenon.
-They don’t change.
-You can replace one category with another category.
-That’s how we make sense of things.
-That’s what is involved with conceptual thought.
-It is through the medium of categories.
+They don’t grow and change, but we can replace one category with another category.
+It's through categories that we make sense of things.
+They are what are involved with conceptual thought.
+Conceptual thought is through the medium of categories.
 Everybody has this.
 We can’t function without categories.
 Even the worm has this.
 How does a worm know food?
-It doesn’t have a word but it certainly perceives all these different things through the category of food and there’s some meaning to it.
+It doesn’t have a word for it, but it certainly perceives all these different things through the category of food and there’s some meaning to it.

 Cause and effect dependently arise.
 It doesn’t mean that they are simultaneous.
 Something cannot be a cause without there being an effect.
 Something can’t be an effect without there being a cause.
 They are dependent on each other.
-The fact that there was a shared event in terms of the cause and a shared event in terms of the effect, that also dependently arose in terms of everybody’s individual experience at the time of the cause.
-All the people involved in the battle, for instance, didn’t do things in the same instant or time of the cause or in the time of the result.
-There’s a grand network here of dependently arising phenomenon.
+The fact that there was a shared event in terms of the cause and a shared event in terms of the effect – that also dependently arose in terms of everybody’s individual experience at the time of the cause.
+All the people involved in the battle, for instance, didn’t do what they did all at the same instant or time of the cause or experience what they did at the time of the result.
+There’s a grand network here of dependently arising phenomena.

 When we try to establish what was going on, we have the conceptual framework of shared karma.
 Each person, and the fact that they participated in the battle, or the fact that they actually took that particular airplane flight, all of this also arose from many other causes and circumstances.
 Each complex is individual for each person.
 So, you see how we have a much broader dependently arising network here.

-It’s just a convenient framework to say collective karma, but it’s not as though there’s one chess piece in each person’s mind that got put in there from the event and that’s the collective karma.
-It’s not that there it is, carried in their mental continuum and it pops out is the plane crash.
+It’s just a convenient framework to say “collective karma,” but it’s not as though there’s one chess piece in each person’s mind that got put in there from the event and that’s the collective karma.
+It’s not that there it is, carried in their mental continuum and it pops out as the plane crash.
 We can understand it in a much more sophisticated and complex way.
 There is nothing concrete there.

 Question about Continuums

-If you have a continuum of moments of awareness or ways of being aware of things and a continuum of forms of physical phenomenon, then how do you have a mental urge, which is a way of being aware of something, give rise to a physical form or shape of a pathway of physical karma or a verbal pathway of karma?
+If you have a continuum of moments of awareness or ways of being aware of things and a continuum of forms of physical phenomena, then how do you have a mental urge, which is a way of being aware of something, give rise to a physical form as the karmic impulse of a physical or verbal action?

-In order to explain that, one has to go into a tremendous complexity of different types of causes and different types of effects.
+In order to explain that, we would need to go into a tremendous complexity of different types of causes and different types of effects.
 The fact that the urge brings on, let’s just say for simplicity sake, a form of behavior, doesn’t mean that the form of the behavior is the next moment in the continuity of that mental activity.
 The physical behavior is of course arising from many other causes.
-There is a certain cause that drives or initiates an action, but there are other causes such as the physical condition of the body, the elements of the body, and the previous habits of how you act and so on.
+There is a certain cause that drives or initiates an action, but there are other causes involved, such as the physical condition of the body, the elements of the body, and the previous habits of how we have acted and so on.
 The actual arising of the movement of our body when we do something or the utterance of the sounds of our speech when we say something follow as parts of a continuum of our body’s previous movements and our speech’s previous utterances.
 There are also many internal and external circumstances that also affect what we do or say.
 We don’t act or speak in a vacuum.

 When we speak about continuums, there are many different types of continuums.
-We don’t just think here in terms of what occurs moment A, moment B, and moment C. We’re not just speaking about a temporal continuum.
+We don’t just think here in terms of what occurs in moment A, moment B, and moment C. We’re not just speaking about temporal continuums.
 Our body has a certain continuum based on the elements of the body.
 All of the various emotions and mental factors that are involved, each of them have their own continuum.
 For example, in terms of anger and a tendency to anger and previous times of anger, there’s a continuum of that.
 The urges themselves have a continuum.
 For example, I always have the urge to go somewhere, the urge to explore, the urge to do this or do that.
-It has its own continuum.
+They have their own continuum.
 All of these are going to interact in any particular moment.
-Various items from each of these are going to manifest, in a sense or occur simultaneously in any moment each from its own causes.
+Various items from each of these are going to manifest, in a sense, or occur simultaneously in any moment, each from its own causes.

-If we want to make sense of it, we can use a conceptual framework of the five aggregates.
+If we want to make sense of it, we can use the conceptual framework of the five aggregates.
 It’s not that all these various aspects exist in these five boxes, but it just helps us to organize all the various items within each moment of our experience.
-Then, if we want to be a little bit more organized, we can take that flow of all these different components organized in terms of five aggregates and organize it further by saying that the flow has a certain shape.
-That’s the shape of the flow of that whole continuum.
-It’s usually called mental continuum.
-In addition, in the shape of the flow of the five aggregates we can impute “me,” the conventional “me.”
+Then, if we want to be a little bit more organized, we can take that flow of all these different components organized in terms of five aggregates and organize it further in terms of the imputation phenomenon on its basis, “me,” the conventional “me.”
 But, there’s no findable “me” substantially existing anywhere in this incredible complex that makes up the basis.
-There’s not any self, permanent or impermanent as the agent of our actions.
+There’s not any self-established “me,” permanent or impermanent as the agent of our actions.
 Furthermore, on the basis of that “me,” there are karmic potentials and tendencies as further imputation phenomena.
 And, on the basis of those karmic potentials and tendencies, there is the not-yet-happening of their result as yet a deeper imputation phenomenon.

-So, all of this is established by this conceptual mental framework that allows us to understand what is going on.
+So, all of this is established merely in terms of this conceptual mental framework of karma that allows us to understand what is going on.
 What’s happening is happening and it doesn’t matter whether we use this conceptual framework or not.
-It’s just helpful in establishing or affirming what is happening.
+It’s just helpful in establishing or affirming and understanding what is happening.
 Here is one way of understanding it.
 And I have to emphasize again, we can’t really understand karma independently of understanding something about voidness.

 Karmic Results Dependently Arise

-In the karmic path we have the urge and the karmic path and there are instances where, for example, you have a certain urge to kill somebody and then in the karmic path there are external or internal conditions that change the course of the action.
-Are the karmic results the same if you intend to kill somebody but then during the karmic path conditions change and it doesn’t happen.
+In a karmic action, we have the urge and the karmic pathway and there are instances where, for example, you have a certain urge to kill somebody and then, during the course of the karmic pathway, there are external or internal conditions that change the course of the action.
+Are the karmic results the same if you intend to kill somebody but then, during the karmic pathway, conditions change and it doesn’t happen.
 Do you experience the karmic result of having killed somebody or not?

 Now, this gets into a very good point.
 There is no inherent identity to what is occurring in any point during the continuum of the event.
 It’s not that now I am carrying out the murder and it exists as a murder somewhere inside each moment of what I’m doing leading up to it.
 It doesn’t have an inherent identity, does it?
 That is where we get confused because we think that it has this fixed identity somewhere established inside it.
 It doesn’t.

-To clarify, a label is a name and a category that the name is ascribed to; the label is the combination of these applied to a basis.
-Otherwise it’s just a word.
-The category and word refer to something, but what it refers to is not found inside the basis.
-There’s nothing in that basis of all the things I did, pointing the gun and so on.
-That’s what establishes the murder; but, the basis for labeling a murder and what the category murder refers to, they dependently arise upon each other.
+A category and word refer to something, but what they refer to is not found inside the basis.
+There’s nothing in that basis of all the things I did, pointing the gun and so on and that’s what establishes the murder; but, the basis for labeling a murder and what the category murder refers to, they dependently arise upon each other.
 You can’t have one without the other.